 Fortunately, forward-looking hospitals have dramatically expanded their mental health services; they’ve also been working to lower the stigma of mental healthcare.
 Those of us who engineer the mechanics of healthcare experiences will need to be far more attuned to the stressors which define huge parts of consumers’ lives.

-In my teaching and work, I’ve started to use the abbreviation SIMI: stress, illiteracy, mistrust and inequality as a way to keep the obstacles to engagement which people must struggle against in mind.
+In my teaching and work, I’ve started to use an empathy framework, the abbreviation SIMI: stress, illiteracy, mistrust and inequality as a way to keep the obstacles to engagement which people must struggle against in mind.
 It’s one way to help teams to focus on human empathy before engineering solutions.

 Almost every day the news brings fresh studies indicating the high baseline of stress that American consumers currently face.
 This week, the US Census reported that one-third of Americans now show signs of clinical anxiety or depression.